Woman, 29, allegedly posed as student at high school - NewsBreak

 Hyejeong Shin was arrested Tuesday and charged with providing a false government document after registering at New Brunswick High School, according to the New Brunswick Police Department.

-“Ms. Shin provided a false birth certificate to the New Brunswick Board of Education with the intent to enroll as a juvenile high school student,” police said.High school football coach on leave after players forced to do nearly 400 push-ups
+“Ms. Shin provided a false birth certificate to the New Brunswick Board of Education with the intent to enroll as a juvenile high school student,” police said.Former Guilford County Schools substitute had half a dozen victims, took video underneath student’s clothes, warrants allege

 Dr. Aubrey Johnson, superintendent of New Brunswick Schools, said school officials discovered the scheme while conducting their normal vetting process.